trixi-framework/P4est.jl/README.md

 ```

 ## Usage
+The `P4est.uses_mpi()` function can be used to check if the p4est binaries that P4est.jl uses were
+compiled with MPI enabled.
+This returns true for the default binaries provided by the P4est_jll.jl
+package.
+In this case P4est.jl can be used as follows.

 In the Julia REPL, first load the packages P4est.jl and MPI.jl in any order and initialize MPI
 ```julia
 julia> using P4est, MPI